 August 2017 marked the release of Black Diamond's debut recording , "Mandala," on Shifting Paradigm Records.
 Featuring bassist Matt Ulery and drummer Neil Hemphill, the album contains nine original works by Black and Diamond.
 The title is inspired by the Vajrayana Buddhist practice of sand painting.
 The intent of a mandala is to form a representation of the enlightened mind through intricate patterning of layered grains of colored sand.
 The music on "Mandala" represents our grains laid; our mandala composed.

 For more information including performances, digital content, and news, please make a visit to the Black Diamond wesbsite.

-Strange Frontiers is both the title of this group and of my father's 2015 book of poems released by CeateSpace Independent Publishing Company.
-Eric Diamond is a clinical psychologist, musician, songwriter, poet, Jewish mystic, and a new age healer committed to reconstructing a a widespread social understanding of positive masculine identities.
+Strange Frontiers is both the title of this group and of my father's 2015 book of poems released by CreateSpace Independent Publishing Company.
+Eric Diamond is a clinical psychologist, musician, songwriter, poet, Jewish mystic, and a new age healer committed to constructing a widespread social understanding of positive masculine identities.

-Inspired by my father's writings, I set his poems to new and improvised music, allowing his wisdom and lively spirit to influence each performance, I recite and sing each poem, as well as provide percussive and instrumental textures with a variety of woodwinds including Berber and porcelain flutes, clarinet, saxophone, and various singing bowls and chimes.
+Inspired by my father's writings, I’ve set his poems to new and improvised music.
+Allowing his wisdom and lively spirit to influence each performance, I recite and sing each poem, as well as provide percussive and instrumental textures with a variety of woodwinds including Berber and porcelain flutes, clarinet, saxophone, and various singing bowls and chimes.